Sometimes I am asked —

 And I want to help.

-How do you know if the decision you make is “right,” or simply one you arrive at out of fear?
+How do you know if the decision you make is “right,” or just one you arrive at out of fear?

 OK.
 Deep breath.